BasicPrimitives/react/docs/DiagramSizing.md

 [React](../src/Samples/PageSizeDiagram.js)

 ## Auto Size Diagram in Article
 Another diagram integration scenario is diagram placement inside article, so component needs to auto expand its size in order to accommodate all nodes of diagram without minimization or trancation.
-Set `pageFitMode` to `primitives.common.PageFitMode.AutoSize` and component will size itself to show all nodes of diagram.
+Set `pageFitMode` to `PageFitMode.AutoSize` and component will size itself to show all nodes of diagram.

 Use following options to constrain component auto size: